Cementos Pacasmayo S.A.A. (NYSE:CPAC) Shares Gap Up to $5.79

 Cementos Pacasmayo S.A.A.
-(NYSE:CPAC)’s share price gapped up prior to trading on Tuesday .
+(NYSE:CPAC) shares gapped up before the market opened on Tuesday .
 The stock had previously closed at $5.79, but opened at $6.09.
-Cementos Pacasmayo S.A.A. shares last traded at $6.09, with a volume of 10 shares.
+Cementos Pacasmayo S.A.A. shares last traded at $6.09, with a volume of 10 shares trading hands.

-Separately, Zacks Investment Research cut shares of Cementos Pacasmayo S.A.A. from a “hold” rating to a “sell” rating in a research note on Thursday, July 22nd.
+Separately, Zacks Investment Research lowered shares of Cementos Pacasmayo S.A.A. from a “hold” rating to a “sell” rating in a research report on Thursday, July 22nd.

-The business also recently disclosed a dividend, which was paid on Tuesday, July 13th.
-Investors of record on Tuesday, June 22nd were given a dividend of $1.0552 per share.
+The company also recently disclosed a dividend, which was paid on Tuesday, July 13th.
+Shareholders of record on Tuesday, June 22nd were paid a dividend of $1.0552 per share.
 This represents a yield of 13.37%.
 This is a boost from Cementos Pacasmayo S.A.A.’s previous dividend of $0.43.
 The ex-dividend date was Monday, June 21st.
 Cementos Pacasmayo S.A.A.’s dividend payout ratio is currently 610.00%.

 A hedge fund recently raised its stake in Cementos Pacasmayo S.A.A. stock.
-Dimensional Fund Advisors LP increased its stake in shares of Cementos Pacasmayo S.A.A.
-(NYSE:CPAC) by 2.1% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 83,680 shares of the construction company’s stock after purchasing an additional 1,728 shares during the quarter.
-Dimensional Fund Advisors LP owned approximately 0.10% of Cementos Pacasmayo S.A.A. worth $624,000 at the end of the most recent reporting period.
-0.34% of the stock is owned by institutional investors and hedge funds.
+Dimensional Fund Advisors LP grew its position in shares of Cementos Pacasmayo S.A.A.
+(NYSE:CPAC) by 2.1% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 83,680 shares of the construction company’s stock after buying an additional 1,728 shares during the quarter.
+Dimensional Fund Advisors LP owned approximately 0.10% of Cementos Pacasmayo S.A.A. worth $624,000 as of its most recent filing with the Securities and Exchange Commission.
+0.34% of the stock is currently owned by institutional investors and hedge funds.

 Cementos Pacasmayo SAA., a cement company, produces, distributes, and sells cement and cement-related materials in Peru.
 The company operates in three segments: Cement, Concrete and Precast; Quicklime; and Sales of Construction Supplies.
 It produces cement for various uses, such as residential and commercial construction, and civil engineering; ready-mix concrete used in construction sites; concrete precast, such as paving units or paver stones for pedestrian walkways, as well as other bricks for partition walls and concrete precast for structural and non-structural uses; and cement based products.